UD-CIS-Teaching/more-canvas-tools/README.md

 1. [Activity Report](#activity-report): To quickly check recent completion data by students and TAs.
 2. [Limit Section](#limit-section-enrollment): For FERPA compliance.
 3. [Spread Grade](#spread-grade): A particular tool for the speedgrader that replicates grades to other group members (based on email addresses found in the submitted Word document).
 Mostly only for courses that use Word Documents.
+4. [List Ungraded Submissions](#list-ungraded-submissions): A tool to list all ungraded submissions in a course.
+5. [List Recently Enrolled Users](#list-recently-enrolled-users): A tool to list all users who have recently enrolled in a course.

 ## Activity Report